How Video Marketing Can Grow Your Business

 - 40 percent of nerve fibers are linked to the retina.

-- People can remember the content of 2500 pictures with over 90 percent accuracy 72 hours after looking at them for only 10 seconds.
+- We can remember the content of 2500 pictures with over 90 percent accuracy 72 hours after looking at them for only 10 seconds.

 We can also use images to generate an emotional reaction.
 Almost instinctively, our brains are wired to generate emotional responses based on our visual perception.
 Sumo wrestling is a great example.
 Once you have seen two men Sumo wrestle, you will certainly react emotionally and, unfortunately, never forget what you just witnessed.
 Sorry.